tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://scholarship.law.gwu.edu/cgi/viewcontent.cgi?article=1796&context=faculty_publications p.483-484

-<mark>While Kempf’s original theory has been stretched almost beyond recognition in its use as a defense in the criminal courtroom today, modern support does exist for the idea that men who self-identify as heterosexual and express hostility toward gays may actually be latent homosexuals.</mark> <mark>In 1996, Henry Adams conducted a study to find out whether heterosexual men who exhibited strong anti-gay sentiments would be aroused by homosexual erotica.<sup>46</sup></mark> Adams started by measuring sixty-four Caucasian male participants’ feelings toward gays.<sup>47</sup> All participants self-identified as heterosexual.<sup>48</sup> After evaluating their responses, Adams divided the participants into two groups which he labeled “homophobic” (those who seemed hostile toward gays) and “not homophobic” (those who were not hostile toward gays).
+<mark>While Kempf's original theory has been stretched almost beyond recognition in its use as a defense in the criminal courtroom today, modern support does exist for the idea that men who self-identify as heterosexual and express hostility toward gays may actually be latent homosexuals.</mark> <mark>In 1996, Henry Adams conducted a study to find out whether heterosexual men who exhibited strong anti-gay sentiments would be aroused by homosexual erotica.<sup>46</sup></mark> Adams started by measuring sixty-four Caucasian male participants' feelings toward gays.<sup>47</sup> All participants self-identified as heterosexual.<sup>48</sup> After evaluating their responses, Adams divided the participants into two groups which he labeled "homophobic" (those who seemed hostile toward gays) and "not homophobic" (those who were not hostile toward gays).
 He then placed a sensor on the penises of all the participants, and measured penile response to erotic videotapes involving heterosexuals, lesbians, and gay men engaging in sexual activity.
-Only the men in Adams’s homophobic category showed an increase in penile erection in response to male homosexual erotic stimuli.<sup>49</sup>
+Only the men in Adams's homophobic category showed an increase in penile erection in response to male homosexual erotic stimuli.<sup>49</sup>

 <footer>